sorawee/pretty-expressive-oopsla23-artifact/README.md

 Similarly, feel free to format Racket files under `/workspace/fmt/tests`, or any other Racket files with `raco fmt <filename.rkt>`.
 Code formatting should work on all Racket files that can be successfully parsed.

+The implementation should match well to the formalism in the paper.
+Deviations are documented in Section 7 and Appendix C.
+Also, computation width limit is a part of cost factory, since these two arguments are usually set together.

 ## Additional information